cbreiner/fantasy_football/README.md

 **Championship multiplier**
 Your championship multiplier is going to be 1.x where x is the number of championships you've won.
-(1 championship mulitplier of 1.1, 2 championships = multiplier of 1.2 etc.)
+(1 championship = 1.1, 2 championships = 1.2 etc.)

+**Math**
+So we add the *regular season number*, and the *post season number* together and multiply the result by the *championship multiplier*.
+Finally we devide by the number of seasons played and we have our final result.
+Or:

+{(Regular season Number + Post Season Number) x Championship multiplier} / Number of seasons played.